Who Makes Cabelas Polar Cap Coolers: TOP Full Guide 2023

 Are Cabela coolers any good?

-We think Cabela’s bear resistant coolers are suitable for the price, but Cabelas caddies are not as durable in comparison to Cabela’s Yeti caddy.
+Cabela’s bear-resistant coolers are suitable for the price, but Cabelas caddies are not as durable as Cabela’s Yeti caddy.

 Where are Cabelas polar cap equalizer cooler made?

-So make sure you check this out before ordering your caddie (for example, one of our readers ordered a caddy then saw the label saying imported and requested his money back).
-In addition, I wonder what country these caddies were built in when he got it.
+So make sure you check this out before ordering your caddie.
+In addition, what country these caddies were built in when he got it.

 What is the best cooler?